To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Don’t live with tendonitis, RSI, or the dreaded carpal tunnel syndrome – here’s our tried and tested pick of the best ergonomic mice

 Working long hours with a mouse and keyboard isn’t great for your health.
-If you’ve ever experienced RSI, carpal tunnel syndrome or pain in your arms and shoulders from computer use, you’ll know how important it is to have a mouse that supports your hand, doesn’t strain your wrist and promotes good posture.
+If you’ve ever experienced RSI, carpal tunnel syndrome or pain in your arms and shoulders from computer use, you’ll know how important it is for your hand to be in the right position, promoting good posture.

-We’ve tested the best ergonomic mice that let you work in a natural position, with minimal tension in your wrist and elbow.
+The best ergonomic mice do just that, letting you work in a natural position, with minimal tension in your wrist and elbow.
 They place buttons and scroll wheels right where you need them, so you don’t overwork your hands clicking and scrolling.
 They can’t cure RSI or carpal tunnel syndrome, but they can reduce the risks and stop issues re-emerging, especially if you rethink your posture and working environment at the same time.

 Read on to find out how we thoroughly test the best ergonomic mice, and to find our pick of the best mice on the market.
 At the bottom, you’ll also find our buying guide, to help you make the perfect choice.